roioteromorales/java_algorithms/README.md

 ## Graphs

-**BreadthFirstSearch.java** finds the filepath to a target file starting from the given root.

-**FileCrawler.java** uses Breadth First Search to find a given file from several different starting points.
+**FileCrawler.java** uses [Breadth First Search (BFS)](https://en.wikipedia.org/wiki/Breadth-first_search) to find the filepath in the subdirectory of several different starting points.
+BFS uses a Queue (see [Lists](https://github.com/kevgraham/java_algorithms#lists)) to check subdirectories in the order in which they are found.

 ## Hash Maps